rcook/pacman/README.md

+# Pac-Man in Idris

-A work-in-progress proof of the pacman-completeness of Idris.
+A work-in-progress proof of the Pac-Man-completeness of Idris

-Requires: git@github.com:steshaw/idris-sdl2.git
+Requires: [idris-sdl2][idris-sdl2]

 ## Build